DanielCadeau/goodvibesfrance/docs/MongoDB.md

 Now you want to make sure that the **MongoDB service** is started and currently running.
 To do that, open your task manager go to services, look for **MongoDB**, then see the service status on the right, it should be started.
 If not, right click on the service, and start it.

+## MAC OS installation
+---

+Same installation process as Windows users.
+But you have to select **MAC OS** installers when you click on the links above.

 ## Adding a new user admin in MongoDB
 ---